 Inderøy is located a few kilometers south of Steinkjer and is not officially part of the Coastal Route.
 We still decided to include Inderøy in our highlights as many visitors will pass the highway exits to this very enjoyable peninsula on their way to or from Steinkjer.

 Exiting the highway E6 at either Røra or Vist, you can follow the route appropriately called “Den Gylne Omvei” (The Golden Road) around Inderøy.
 Without any stops, it would only be 8 minutes of extra driving time.
 We were, however, planning to take much longer than that, and to cycle rather than drive around the peninsula.

 The route we chose to cycle around Inderøy was about 30 kilometers long and crossed through varied landscape with many possible stops along the way.
 Galleries, eateries, guesthouses, farm shops, medieval churches and other sights are scattered around the near-island, meaning you never have to cycle far between the attractions.

 We took our time and made frequent stops.
-Among other things we did was eating a delicious Inderøy-salad at Marens bakery, shopping at Inderøy Landhanderi (a traditional shop with a nostalgic vibe), enjoying the views from Øyna (a lookout point with a restaurant) and rewarding ourselves with kombucha and ice cream at Gangstad Gårdsysteri (“Farm Cheese Dairy” shop) after completing the bike route.
+Among other things we did was eating a delicious Inderøy-salad at Marens bakery, shopping at Inderøy Landhanderi (a traditional shop with a nostalgic vibe), enjoying the views from Øyna (a lookout point with a restaurant) and rewarding ourselves with kombucha and ice cream at Gangstad Gårdsysteri (a farm shop selling cheese and dairy produce) after completing the bike route.